+Saving Energy is a critical part of our everyday life.
 Part of living a green life is reducing how much energy you are responsible for consuming.
-In your home, there are many ways you can save energy without losing any of the convenience of modern living.
+There are many ways you can save energy in your home without losing any of the convenience of modern living.

 Keeping cool in the Caribbean

 In the tropical Caribbean climate, cooling your home is either a given or something you already achieve via other methods.
 The only thing that you could do to improve the temperature in your home, and reduce energy if you use an air conditioner, is to ensure that your home is well insulated and that your windows are well sealed.

 You can also use a ceiling fan on not-so-hot days.
 There are several energy-efficient ceiling fans you can have installed in your home.
 These fans come in different sizes and are affordable.

 Managing electricity in your home

 Using power strips is an easy way to control multiple devices at once.
 You can easily switch off your television, DVD player, sound system, and numerous other devices after you go to sleep.
 These sorts of energy-sucking devices can cause a steady leak of energy that you don’t even notice.

 Changing light bulbs to energy-efficient LED bulbs will make your bulbs last longer.
 LED bulbs use up to 85% less energy and can be purchased thanks to the growing green initiative cheaply.